lvgl/lvgl/xmls/README.md

 #### APIs

-The XML files are used to create widgets with APIs.
+The XML files are used to create widgets with or without APIs.
 Widgets can be nested, and for higher-level widgets, new (simpler) APIs can be defined.
-Due to this, when custom widgets are embedded into another widget, they can be accessed via the target and simple API.
+Due to this, when custom widgets are embedded into another widget, they can be accessed via a target and simple API.

-It is possible to pass the API parameters of a widget to its children (e.g., when `value` is set, it can be passed down to a child slider).

 Eventually, most of the visual tasks can be realized directly in the XML files, but the logic of the UI should be described from code.

 What does the "logic" mean?
 For example:
 - What should happen when a button is clicked?
 Move to a new screen?
 Create a widget?
 Increment a value?
 - Read sensor data and show it on widgets.
 - Complex logic, such as adding a new series to a chart or setting a cell's value in a table.

 These tasks are where the child widgets are not used via their API, but require custom drawing and data management.
-These are outside of the scope of XML and preview; code should be written for these.
+These are outside of the scope of XML and preview and code should be written for these.

+New widgets described in XMLs can be used in two ways:
+1. Export code, add the content of the setter API function (if there is a new API), compile the widget with the application and use its API from the application
+2. Make LVGL load the XML file at runtime.
+(Only if there is no new API defined)

 #### Exporting Code